 Of all the Caribbean islands, I think Barbados is the friendliest.
 Everywhere we went, people offered genuine advice on what to see and where to go.
 Most of the time there was no point, other than a chat and a drink.
 We met Jade at The Club, who then was at the Oistins fish fry and we hung out all night.
 Barbadians live for telling a good story, whether it’s about a nail-biting BMX race in the rain or the local grandpa who can put away a gallon of rum a day.
-Lots of people love to play the “Six Degrees of Kevin Bacon” too – but with Rhianna!
+Lots of people love to play the “Six Degrees of Kevin Bacon” too – but with Rihanna!

 The easiest way to experience the island is to book one of the top all-inclusive resorts in Barbados.
-You can both enjoy fabulous food and activities on property, and easily explore the rest of the island too.
-There are some near Bridgetown and the airport for convenience, but I enjoyed best going a bit off-grid and relaxing at The Club – which is on the same road as Rhianna’s 22-million-dollar mansion.
+You can both enjoy fabulous food and activities on the property, and easily explore the rest of the island too.
+There are some near Bridgetown and the airport for convenience, but I enjoyed best going a bit off-grid and relaxing at The Club – which is on the same road as Rihanna’s 22-million-dollar mansion.

 Find Me at The Club

 As part of the Elite Island Resorts, The Club is a breezy island resort on the west coast that caters to an adult-only clientele.
 Spacious rooms surround the three freshwater swimming pools, as well as suites lining the gorgeous ocean coastline.

 Ours had an open-air living space where you could hear the waves, and a massive king-sized bed and jacuzzi tub too.
 The vibe is tranquil, welcoming and ideal for a relaxing girl’s getaway or couples’ escape.

 As one of the top all-inclusive resorts in Barbados, the meals and drinks, as well as water sports, entertainment, lounge access, and fitness activities are all part of your unlimited experience.